IntelRealSense/librealsense/readme.md

 ## Ubuntu 14.04 LTS Installation

+Installation of devices on Linux is lengthy compared to Windows or OSX due to the fact an updated kernel must be installed and the core uvcvideo driver patched with support for additional pixel formats provided by RealSense™ cameras.

 **Note:** Several scripts below invoke `wget, git, add-apt-repository` which may be blocked by your IT firewall resulting in timeouts and errors.
 Add necessary proxy settings to config files or append scripts with appropriate switches.

 1. Ensure apt-get is up to date